-Mail is delivered and picked up from all administrative and department offices on a daily basis.
-Inquiries regarding pick-up, economical postage rates, etc. should be directed to the Mail Room,
+Mail is delivered and picked up from all administrative and department offices daily.
+Inquiries regarding pick-up, economical postage rates, etc. should be directed to the Campus Service Center, ext.
+5365.

-CO 1009A, Ext.
-5606.
 No personal mail should be placed in the department's outgoing mail.